-Studio Drums 1 | 1.50 Credit
+Studio Drums | 2.00 Credit

-Studio Drums 1 is the first of this two level course that addresses the conditions of the studio workplace while teaching the procedures for drum tuning and playing with click tracks and sequencers.
+Studio Drums addresses the conditions of the studio workplace while teaching the procedures for drum tuning and playing with click tracks and sequencers.
 Another major focus is given to chart reading and the creative process of chart and style interpretation.
 The class also includes instruction in the studio environment for better demonstration and highlights the interactions between producers, songwriters, engineers, and musicians, in the music making process.
-This course consists of a weekly one-hour lecture and one-hour lab.
-This course may be taken as an
+This course consists of a weekly one-hour lecture and two-hour lab.